Huegoxaga/notes/python/tools-and-packages.md

 - `conda install <packagename>` Install a package included in Anaconda
   - `conda install --file filename.txt` install packages base on text file info.
   - `conda install -c <channelname> <packagename>` install a package from a certain channel
+    - some package might be available in a certain channel, to search all the channels for a package, [Open](https://anaconda.org) the offcial website and type the package name in the search bar and find the package under the channel that has the most download number to install
 - `conda update <packagename>` Update any installed program
   - `conda update --all` update everything
 - `conda create --name py35 python=3.5`Create a new environment named py35, install Python 3.5